-- The key point to focus on when embarking on a GI planning process is to think at multiple scales.
+- 1. A green infrastructure strategy protects species.
+The key point to focus on when embarking on a GI planning process is to think at multiple scales.
 Begin with the wider landscape and consider how connections can be made across multiple areas.
 By thinking about connections in this way, your strategy will avoid isolating core areas and unintentionally aggravating species loss. - 2.
 A green infrastructure approach can create a more resilient ecosystem.
 And a resilient ecosystem is better able to maintain its core functions.
 Here, 'resilience' refers to the amount of change a system can undergo and still retain the same controls on its function and structure.
-(Holling, 1973.)
+(Holling 1973).
 A resilient ecosystem has the ability to withstand more impacts, such as storm damage, human impact or diseases, and still maintain its core functions.

 In order to maintain resilience, it is critical to protect the natural state of an ecosystem as much as possible.
-Permit as little disturbance to it as you can: as little human intrusion, such as road building or logging; as little fragmentation; as little noise; and as few introductions of alien species.
+Permit as little disturbance to it as you can: as little human intrusion, such as road building; as little fragmentation; as little noise; and as few introductions of alien species.

 3. A green infrastructure strategy allows multiple objectives to be met at once.
-Often referred to as multi-objective planning, a green infrastructure plan should include multiple objectives for open space recreation, habitat conservation and biodiversity, tourism and economic development, as well as much more.
+Often referred to as multi-objective planning, a green infrastructure plan should include multiple objectives for open space recreation, habitat conservation and biodiversity, tourism and economic development.
 Cores, corridors and other land areas that meet multiple goals can be targeted for conservation.
+In this chapter we have covered definitions.
+In the next chapter, we will focus in more detail on the benefits of green infrastructure planning.